visforvali/ws297y/prompts.md

 # Low-Stakes Writing
 {: .no_toc }

-The low-stakes writing prompts for this class get you to engage with the readings by having you reflect on portions of the texts and/or pose questions about the texts yourself &mdash; allowing you to respond to things that excite, inspire, and/or confuse you most in the texts &mdash; and begin to figure out an answer in writing in aadvance of class discussion.
+The low-stakes writing prompts for this class get you to engage with the readings by having you reflect on portions of the texts and/or pose questions about the texts yourself &mdash; allowing you to respond to things that excite, inspire, and/or confuse you most in the texts &mdash; and begin to answer those questions in writing before we meet for sync class sessions.

 {: .warning }
 > You can ask and answer any question you like, but it *must* be informed by the prompt framework you selected for the week and pertain to that week's readings.